deanwalker/raigam/README.md

 Mcrypt java class is taken from app code base.
 Run App.java to vote.

-Hope Raigm will come up with a better voting app.
+Hope Raigm will come up with a better voting app next time.